fbpx

 The Magyars established a feudal society, which lasted until the Ottoman invasions of the 16th century.

-During the Ottoman period, Transylvania became a refuge for various ethnic groups, including the Transylvanian Saxons, the Szekelys, and the Armenians.
+During the Ottoman period, Transylvania became a refuge for diverse ethnic groups like the Transylvanian Saxons, Szekelys, and Armenians.
 These groups established their communities and contributed to the diversity of Transylvania’s population.

 After the fall of the Ottoman Empire, Transylvania became part of the Austro-Hungarian Empire, undergoing economic and cultural growth.
 In the 20th century, they brought many changes to Transylvania’s population, including massive migrations, forced pacifications, and social upheavals.
 Today, Transylvania has a population of around 7 million, of which the majority are ethnic Romanians.
 However, the region also has significant Hungarian, Romanian, and German minorities, each with cultural traditions and identities.